top of page

 Q. How many people will this project provide housing for?

-A. We are planning housing for 20 - 30 seniors.
-The Village will have studio, one and two-bedroom rental units and will include some Section 8 housing.
+A. We are planning housing for 20 - 30 older adults.
+The Village will have studio, one and two-bedroom rental units.

 Q. If I need help with my personal care, can I live there?

-A. This development is being designed for people who can live independently.
+A. LWV is designed for people who can live independently.
 Our desire is that Villagers will help one another as much possible.
 Caregivers from the larger community can be hired and home health care may be available through your insurance.
 Hospice care is available, when needed, from agencies in Alamosa and Salida.

 bottom of page